Vodafone mulls improved offer for Kabel Deutschland - source

-FRANKFURT British mobile firm Vodafone is considering raising its offer for Kabel Deutschland after an initial 7.2 billion euro (6.1 billion pounds) bid was knocked back by Germany's biggest cable operator, one person close to the matter said.
+FRANKFURT, June 14 British mobile firm Vodafone is considering raising its offer for Kabel Deutschland after an initial 7.2 billion euro ($9.6 billion) bid was knocked back by Germany's biggest cable operator, one person close to the matter said.

 'The offer could come as soon as next week," the person said on Friday.